bhpachulski/SAST21-Paper/README.md

 This paper has been submitted for publication in *SAST 2021 - VI Simpósio Brasileiro de Teste de Software Sistemático e Automatizado*.

-This experimental package is organized by research questions.
+This experimental package is organized by aproaches, semlls and vocabulary-based.
 For each of the questions, some files can be executed to obtain the data that are presented in the paper.

 ## Abstract